Grod56/mvc-react/packages/mvc/README.md

 npm install --save-dev @mvc-react/mvc
 ```

+## Benefits

+When properly implemented, this framework:

+-   Makes your item/unit/module intuitive and easy to understand
+-   Naturally abstracts different aspects of your item, making it flexible and scalable
+-   Makes the item drastically easier to test

 ## Documentation

 ### `Model`

-The `Model` type encapsulates the essence of any item that can be viewed or interacted with.
-It represents the item's archetype, and generally consists of a `ModelView` object—which is where the model's properties are articulated.
+The `Model` type encapsulates the essence of any item that can be viewed or interacted with, e.g. a book, a repository, a component, etc. It represents the item's archetype, that is, it defines the item's overall pattern and its properties.
+It generally consists of a `ModelView`—which is where the model's properties are articulated.

 #### Example 1: